What is an email coupon?

 Email coupons are like super spicy hot sauce: a little can go a long way.

-The main goal of coupons: to attract new customers who are likely to buy from you again later — at full price.
+The main goal of coupons: is to attract new customers who are likely to buy from you again later — at full price.
 Coupons are a great way to grow site traffic and boost sales, but sending coupons out too often can devalue your business.

 Think about it: if customers can always count on a 20% off coupon from your store, why would they ever pay full price on your site again?